DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - operations at the main facility are not interrupted
         - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational.
         -  it fully evaluates operations at the backup facility but does not shift primary operations responsibility from the main site
+        -  During a parallel test, the team activates the disaster recovery site for testing, but the primary site remains operational.

 - 7.12.5 Full interruption
     - 📙**Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site